 Two other optional divisions are sometimes used at IDPA tournaments.
 They are Back-Up Gun (BUG) and are broken down to revolver or semi-auto.
 They have a power factor of 95.
 See the current IDPA Rule Book or website for more information.

-Most USPSA Divisions have both a Major and Minor Power Factor.
+Most United States Practical Shooting Association Divisions have both a Major and Minor Power Factor.
 Hits outside of the “A” zone are worth more with major loads, and lower with minor loads.
 Check out the six USPSA divisions and their power factors below (power factor doesn’t matter for pistol caliber carbine shooters):

 - Open Division – Major – 165, Minor – 125.
 Mostly highly modified semi-autos, with extended ported barrels and optic sights.
 Popular calibers are 38 Super Comp and 9MM Major.

 - Limited Division – Major – 165, Minor – 125.
 Slightly modified semi-autos, with standard length barrels and iron sights.
 Caliber .40 S&W is the dominant load.

 - Limited 10 Division – Major – 165, Minor – 125.
 Same general rules as Limited Division, but magazine capacity of 10 rounds maximum.

 - Production Division – All loaded to Minor – 125.
 Basically stock semi-autos, with a few minor improvements.
 9MM is the dominant caliber.

 - Single Stack Division – Major – 165, Minor – 125.
 Semi-autos with minimal improvements.
 Popular calibers are .45 ACP and .40 S&W.